Representing the rights of bikers and motorcyclists after an accident

 At Phelan Petty, our Richmond motor vehicle accident attorneys understand how motorcycle cases differ from other motor vehicle crashes.
 We use our knowledge and experience to help victims of motorcycle crashes get the compensation they deserve, so that they can start their recovery with one less thing to worry about.
 Get in touch with us today and we can get started on your case evaluation.

 Get Your Case Evaluation

-Riding a motorcycle is inherently dangerous but can be a convenient and enjoyable mode of transportation as long as everyone follows the rules.
+It is true that riding a motorcycle is inherently dangerous, but it is also a convenient and enjoyable mode of transportation as long as everyone follows the rules.
 Injuries caused by motorcycle multi-vehicle collisions are often devastating, with the riders taking nearly all the damage, including:

 - Traumatic brain injuries

 Because motorcycles lack many of the protective and safety measures of other motor vehicles, the injuries riders sustain are often extensive.
 These injuries can require intensive surgeries and medical treatments, rehabilitation and physical therapy sessions, and months off of work to recover.

 Medical expenses and lost wages can add up fast, which is why working with an experienced motorcycle accident attorney is crucial to recovering the compensation you deserve.

 What is my Richmond motorcycle accident case worth?

 Because of the devastating injuries that victims usually suffer, motorcycle accident cases can lead to large settlements and jury awards.
 However, because Virginia is a fault-based state, you will need to establish the other driver’s negligence and your damages first.